PowerShell/PSScriptAnalyzer/README.md

 ```

 To confirm installation: run `Get-ScriptAnalyzerRule` in the PowerShell console to obtain the built-in rules

+* Adding/Removing resource strings

+For adding/removing resource strings in the `*.resx` files, it is recommended to use `Visual Studio` since it automatically updates the strongly typed `*.Designer.cs` files.
+The `Visual Studio 2017 Community Edition` is free to use but should you not have/want to use `Visual Studio` then you can either manually adapt the `*.Designer.cs` files or use the `New-StronglyTypedCsFileForResx.ps1` script although the latter is discouraged since it leads to a bad diff of the `*.Designer.cs` files.

 #### Tests
 Pester-based ScriptAnalyzer Tests are located in `path/to/PSScriptAnalyzer/Tests` folder.